 and re-make us

-I offer psychotherapy, art therapy, supervision and consultation in my private practice, artandmind.
+I offer psychotherapy, art therapy, supervision and consultation at my studio-office and online.

 A relational approach informs all my work -- relationship is the most potent medium we have for creating a richer, safer and more fulfilled life.
 I use my relationship with my clients/patients/people to address whatever concerns they bring.